 - Make women, gender, sexuality, or feminism a significant aspect of his/her preliminary examination or dissertation project.

 - Have a member of the Gender, Sexuality & Feminist Studies Core or Secondary faculty (or another member of the Duke Graduate Faculty approved by the DGS) on the preliminary examination and dissertation committees.
-(See People for complete list of approved faculty for this requirement.
-The approved Graduate Faculty are all primary and secondary faculty for GSF plus those listed under "Graduate.")
+(See "People" tab for complete list of approved Core and Secondary faculty for this requirement. )

 *Note: Audited courses do not count toward certificate; nor does previously taken M.A. coursework at Duke or elsewhere.